MirageNet/Mirage/doc/docs/guides/bit-packing/vector-pack.md

 ### Example 2

-A Position in bounds +-100 in all xz with 0.05 precision, but with +-20 and precision 0.1 in y axis
+A Position in bounds +-100 in all XZ with 0.05 precision, but with +-20 and precision 0.1 in y-axis

 ```cs
 public class MyNetworkBehaviour : NetworkBehaviour